Generalkidd/Yugioh-For-HoloLens/YuGhiOhBattleHandler/README.md

 So far, you can click on a monster in your hand (it will turn green) and then click on the Monster Zone (light blue) and it will summon the monster.
 If you try to summon another, a toast notification will be given saying you already summoned this turn.

+You can then end your turn and player2 (acting by computer) will play the first monster in its hand.
+No battling is built yet just summoning.